 As part of the residency Aaron produced an intensive body of work incorporating social and historical issues of the National Forest region.
 His work was exhibited at the Brewhouse art Gallery in October 2016.
 Alongside the exhibition he produced a comprehensive photographic book, which will provide a long lasting legacy.

 Furthermore in 2016 Aaron was passionately involved with the creation of the Guernsey Photographic Festival.
 Aaron also exhibited in the 2016 Guernsey Photographic Festival alongside some of the most contemporary and well-known photographers from around the world, with his the project The Equaliser.

 At present Aaron is working on a new Artist in Residence with Elizabeth College.
 Elizabeth College is a independent school in the town of St Peter Port, Guernsey.
-It was founded in 1563 under the orders of Queen Elizabeth I. As well working on his Artist in Residence with Elizabeth College he is also working on a personal large scale photographic project called Chimera , with the community of Guernsey.
+I. As well working on his Artist in Residence with Elizabeth College Aaron is also working on a personal large scale photographic project called Chimera , with the community of Guernsey.